laststance/use-app-state/README.md

 Although there are many similar libraries and blog posts with code examples, they tended to be unnecessarily complicated / difficult to reuse.
 Muriatic is awesome for prototyping, experimenting, and developing small apps.

-Now, the`setStore()` custom hook is packed it as an npm package to make setup one shot anywhere! 🍸
+Now, the`setAppState()` custom hook is packed it as an npm package to make setup one shot anywhere! 🍸

 ## Resources